Saskatchewan Aerial Applicators

 Local Company Pays it Forward to STARS

-A local company, who has been a part of the community since 1971, is giving back to STARS, in more way than one.
+A local company, which has been a part of the community since 1971, is giving back to STARS, in more ways than one.

 Kindersley Air Spray, which is owned and operated by the Bevan family in Kindersley, had a goal of giving back this season as they pledged to make a donation per application.
 They started tallying donations in June and ended up raising $14,500 for STARS Air Ambulance.